mojaloop/gsp-connector/README.md

 [![CircleCI](https://circleci.com/gh/mojaloop/gsp-connector.svg?style=svg)](https://circleci.com/gh/mojaloop/gsp-connector)
 -->

-This is an EXPERIMENTAL GSO Connector that was developed for the [Mojaloop Bootcamp for PISPs](https://mojaloop.io/events/mojaloop-bootcamp-for-pisps/) (hosted by [DFS Lab](https://dfslab.net/mojaloop-bootcamp-for-pisps/)) by Mojaloop's Team.
+This is an EXPERIMENTAL GSP Connector that was developed for the [Mojaloop Bootcamp for PISPs](https://mojaloop.io/events/mojaloop-bootcamp-for-pisps/) (hosted by [DFS Lab](https://dfslab.net/mojaloop-bootcamp-for-pisps/)) by Mojaloop's Team.

 More info about the Mojaloop's team submission can be found here: https://github.com/mojaloop/ml-pisp-bootcamp.